awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 Your transit gateway automatically comes with a default route table\.
 By default, this route table is the default association route table and the default propagation route table\.
 Alternatively, if you disable route propagation, we do not create a default route table for the transit gateway

 You can create additional route tables for your transit gateway\.
 This enables you to isolate subnets of attachments\.
-Each attachment can be related to one or more route tables through route table association and route table propagation\.
+Each attachment can be associated with one route table\.
+An attachment can propagate their routes to one or more route tables\.

 ### Route Table Association<a name="tgw-route-table-association-overview"></a>